 Enterprises around Yellowstone also offer many benefits and discounts for Yellowstone employees.
 For example, free rafting in the Jackson Hole, rodeo in Cody (for as little as $ 5) and more.

-We didn’t spend more than $100 during this summer.
+We didn’t spend more than $100 during this summer in Yellowstone.
 Most of it was for souvenirs, postcards, or gasoline.
 We were hitchhiking most of the trips and were eating lunch boxes from the employee dining room.